 \section{Introduction}

 Lattice paths have been studied for centuries.
 Following a recent survey~\cite{MR2609483}, we can find a drawing of a lattice path already in a paper from 1878 by William Whitworth~\cite{Whitworth1878} (in a table between page 128 and 129 of the journal), who used it to describe a solution of the ballot problem.
 Joseph Bertrand rediscovered the problem and its solution in 1887.
-A little later he stresses that, although posed as a recreational exercise, the problem is important because of its connection with the gamblers ruin.
+A little later he stresses that, although posed as a recreational exercise, the problem is important because of its connection with the gambler's ruin.

 Nowadays, a frequently stated motivation to explore lattice paths is the study of polymers in dilute solution.
 Neglecting any interactions among the monomers we obtain the simplest model of a polymer, a so-called \lq ideal chain\rq, which is just a random walk.
-Being a little more realistic, one would not allow several monomers to share a single location, and thus consider self avoiding walks, see~\cite{Vanderzande1998}.
+Being a little more realistic, one would not allow several monomers to share a single location, and thus consider self-avoiding walks, see~\cite{Vanderzande1998}.
 However, this model is mathematically hardly tractable, which possibly explains why it remains such a great source of inspiration for combinatorialists.
 In particular, one of the main problems ---without any satisfying solution in sight--- is to determine the number of paths of given length, at least approximately.

-A simpler model, still interesting from the physicists' point of view, is that of directed lattice paths: we choose a preferred direction on the lattice and allow only steps whose projection onto this direction is non-negative.
-For example, we could consider (self-avoiding) paths with unit north, east and south steps only.
-In contrast to general self avoiding walks, many variations of this model are now well understood.
-In particular, the problem of enumerating such paths confined to a prescribed subset of $\integers^2$, for example above the main diagonal or inside a wedge has been successfully tackled.
-Another important variation of the problem was initiated by Michael Fisher~\cite{Fisher} who considered families of non-intersecting paths with unit north and east steps, so-called \lq watermelons\rq, to model phase transitions in wetting and melting processes.
+A simpler model, still interesting from the physicists' point of view, is that of directed lattice paths: choose a preferred direction on the lattice and allow only steps whose projection onto this direction is non-negative.
+For example, one could consider (self-avoiding) paths with unit north, east and south steps only.
+In contrast to general self-avoiding walks, many variations of this model are now well understood.
+In particular, the problem of enumerating such paths confined to a prescribed subset of $\integers^2$, such as above the main diagonal or inside a wedge, has been successfully tackled.
+Another important variation of the problem was initiated by Michael Fisher~\cite{Fisher}, who considered families of non-intersecting paths with unit north and east steps, so-called \lq watermelons\rq, to model phase transitions in wetting and melting processes.
 It is then also of interest to refine the enumeration by taking into account the number of contacts of the path with the boundary.